TROCKENE KOPFHAUT - WAS TUN? - EWALD HAIR CARE

 DRY SCALP - WHAT TO DO?

 Dry scalp is unpleasant and can be a real burden in everyday life.
-Scalp problems are also not uncommon; around 60 percent of men and 40 percent of women suffer from them.
-The causes of sensitive scalp can be very different.
-With the right care, the hair and scalp can be relieved and the symptoms can be alleviated.
+Scalp problems are not uncommon; around 60 percent of men and 40 percent of women suffer from them.
+The causes of sensitive scalps can be very different.
+With the right care, however, the hair and scalp can be relieved and the symptoms alleviated.

 HOW DO YOU RECOGNIZE DRY SCALP?

-A dry scalp is characterized by a feeling of tension and irritation on the head.
+A dry scalp is characterized by a feeling of tightness and irritation on the head.
 In addition, the hair can also be affected.
 It feels rough and is difficult to style.
 It does not contain enough moisture.
-This is because the skin's outer natural protective barrier loses moisture and becomes damaged.
+This is because the skin's outer natural protective barrier loses moisture and is thus damaged.
 People who have a dry scalp are often also affected by dandruff (squama).
-Sensitive scalp comes with symptoms such as:
+Sensitive scalp is accompanied by symptoms such as:

 • BURN,